KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 X11Forwarding no
 ```

 The above snippet does a few things.
 It disables the old protocol 1 and enforces protocol 2 for increased security.
-It disallows login attempts to `root`.
+It prevents login attempts to `root`.
 Everything other than key-based authentication is disabled.
 X11 forwarding is also disabled; you'll know it if you need it.

 You can change the SSH port to a random number in the same file.
 Finally, run the following command to restart the SSH daemon: